 Originally I had thought to create a kind of wiki, where I could stuff all the, um, STUFF.
 The research notes and visual references, sure, but also all the other bits I'd accumulated over the initial writing: quotations, musings, fragments of period and current texts, random images, songs, late night emails to myself ... at various points I've used Evernote, Tiddlywiki, Tumblr, Pinterest, good ol' paper notebooks, and even a 3-ring binder.
 I've been thinking about this series off and on for 10 years.
 Things have piled up.

 As I started organizing the material, however, I realized that much of it is book-specific and can be tied to each volume—annotations, essentially.
+Those posts are under the book title.
 The other material I've split into the following categories:

 Behind the Curtain – this is stuff related to my writing process and what it looks like from the backend.
 "Pay no attention to the man behind the curtain!"